 May 27, 2021

-Recruiters are constantly testing different communication channels in order to reach candidates effectively.
-From phone calls and text messages to InMail and email, each option provides its own list of pros and cons.
+Recruiters are constantly testing different communication channels in order to reach candidates effectively: phone calls, email, and even text messages.
+Each cold outreach option provides its own list of pros and cons.
 Below, we’ve compared InMail to email in order for recruiters to better understand when to effectively utilize each channel to maximize engagement and increase response rates.

 InMail is a messaging service provided by LinkedIn, which allows its users to contact other members directly on the LinkedIn platform.
 For users with free accounts, messages can only be sent to members they are already connected with.
 With a paid premium subscription, users can send InMail to any LinkedIn member, as long as the recipient’s preferences are set to receive messages.

 LinkedIn members can use InMail to reconnect with former classmates and colleagues, capture new customers, inquire about open positions, and recruit talent.
 But, is it the best vehicle for initial recruiting conversations?
 Is paying for a messaging service necessary for success?

 There are a number of factors inherent to InMail that may make you rethink using it as your primary sourcing channel.

 LinkedIn inboxes get slammed with sponsored InMails, which are ads from other LinkedIn users trying to sell a product or service.
 Unlike email, InMail inboxes aren’t equipped with spam filters, making InMail inboxes crowded, messy, and often ignored.

 With InMail, you don’t have ownership of your contact list or database.
 As a recruiter, your contact list and the relationships you have with the people on that list are critical to your success and career longevity.